genesis-community/bosh-genesis-kit/MANUAL.md

 - `bosh_hostname` - The hostname to assign the BOSH director.
   Defaults to `bosh`.

+- `trusted_certs` - An optional list of PEM-encoded CA
+  certificates, which will be installed on all BOSH-deployed VMs as part of the trusted system root bundle.

 ## Sizing and Deployment Parameters

 - `bosh_network` - The name of the network (per cloud-config) where